PM Imran slashes petrol prices by Rs10, power tariff by Rs5 as part of relief measures for public

 He said that his parents were born in an "enslaved India" which made him realise how lucky he was to be born in a free country as he was growing up.

 "From the day I entered politics, I wanted a free and independent foreign policy.
-This means that a nation drafts a policy that benefits the country," he said.
+This means that a nation drafts a policy that benefits the country and its people," he said.

 Highlighting an example of the "wrong foreign policy", he said that Pakistan had participated in the American 'war on terror'.
 "From day one, I said that we should not have participated [in the US war]," he said, adding that it did not ultimately benefit the country as 80,000 Pakistanis were martyred.